About us?

 The Church in Latin America began considering the Amazonian region a territory with its own characteristics and features in the Aparecida Document (2007), and because of this proposed “to establish, between the local churches in each South America country which makes up the Amazonian region, a pastoral group that prioritizes the poor and works to serve the common good.

-This regional pastoral group of the Amazon was able to work more effectively upon the creation of the Panamazonian Network REPAM in 2014.
-REPAM began working towards the pastoral coordination of the Church in the Amazon and played an important role in organizing, convening, and realizing the Panamazonian Synod (October 2019).
+This joint pastoral ministry in the Amazon region began to take shape more effectively with the creation of the Pan-Amazonian Network, REPAM (2014).
+REPAM took on the role of coordinating the Church’s pastoral work in the Amazon and played a significant role in convening, accompanying, and organizing the Pan-Amazon Synod (October 2019)

-Currently, REIBA has a presence in at least one vicariate or diocese in 7 of the 9 countries which comprise the Amazonian region: Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, and Venezuela.
-REIBA works together with the bishops, parish priests, religious congregations, and volunteers who wish to serve by accompanying the indigenous communities of the Amazon in working towards an improved education network.
+Currently REIBA is present in one or more vicariates or dioceses in 7 (out of 9) countries that make up the Amazon region: Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, and Venezuela.
+REIBA works alongside bishops, parish priests, religious congregations, and volunteers who want to serve in education, accompanying the indigenous peoples of the Amazon.

 ALIADOS: